Inedo/inedo-docs/ProGet/installation/installation-guide/load-balanced.md

         - Use validation method SHA1 and Auto Encryption method
         - Deselect any check boxes and click Generate Keys and Apply on the right panel; this will update the web.config with a machine key

-### Configure ProGet to Enable Load Balancing {#upgrading data-title="Upgrading HA/LB Installations"}
+### Configure ProGet to Enable Load Balancing

 On the ProGet Administration page, visit the "Configure Load Balancing" page, and click Enable.

-### Configure ProGet Service Node
+### Configure ProGet Service {#configure-service}

-Visit the [Service Node Manual Install Instructions](/docs/proget/installation/installation-guide/manual#service) to install a service node.

-For HA installations, it is recommended to install service nodes on separate machines from the web nodes, but there is no technical restriction on installing a web and service node on the same machine.
+The [Inedo Hub](/docs/proget/installation/installation-guide) installer includes installing the ProGet service on each Web Node.

+For Load Balanced installations that are not configured for High Availability, only one node should be running the ProGet service.
+On the remaining servers, stop the ProGet service and set it to `Disabled` in the service properties.

+For HA installations, all web nodes should be running the ProGet service.
+High availability will need to be configured [for automatic failover](/docs/proget/installation/load-balancing-and-automatic-failover).

 ### Configure the Inedo Service Messenger